piyushgarg/yt-x/README.md

 - [ ] view podcasts for a specific channel
 - [ ] consolidate playlist exploring code to one function
 - [ ] consolidate channel exploring code to one function
+- [ ] make the code posix compliant

 **Fix:**